Siddhartha335/Backend-2024/readme.md

 7. Multer - Learned how to send files into server via external module called multer and saved them into static folder(public) to render them correctly.

+8. Blogging-app - Build the blogging application using all the concepts learned above, and deployed to AWS ElasticBeanstalk